ICP-Y2/workshop-week-2-JonamGurung-13/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+We observed that when the resistor's resistance is changed it affects the LED's intensity like when the resistance is low, the intensity of LED increases and vice versa.
+Hence, when there is low resistance in resistor it increases the intensity of the LED and when the resistance is high, it decreases the intensity of LED.

 ```